How online marketplaces will deal with VAT for goods from overseas that are sold to customers in the UK.

 The overseas seller will remain liable for any import VAT and Customs Duty when the goods are first imported into the UK.

-When the goods are sold to the customer, the overseas seller will be considered to have made a zero-rated supply of the goods to the online marketplace.
-The overseas supplier does not have to issue invoices to the online marketplace for supplies that are considered to be zero-rated.
+When the goods are sold to the customer, the overseas seller will be considered to have made a zero-rated supply of the goods to the online marketplace, known as a ‘deemed supply’.
+The overseas seller does not have to issue invoices to the online marketplace for deemed supplies that are considered to be zero-rated.

 UK VAT will be charged at the point of sale.

-The online marketplace will be liable to account for the VAT on the sales made through its marketplace, unless the goods are for a business customer who gives them their UK VAT registration number.
+The online marketplace will be liable to account for the VAT on the sales made through its marketplace by a seller not established in the UK.
+Where the goods are located in Northern Ireland at the point of sale and sold to a customer in Northern Ireland, the online marketplace will be liable for the VAT where the seller is not established in the UK and EU.
+The seller remains liable for the VAT where the goods are for a business customer who gives them their UK VAT registration number.

 Goods sold to UK VAT-registered businesses

 The online marketplace should pass on all the details of the sale (which should include the VAT registration number of the business) to the seller on the marketplace.
-The seller will be liable to account for the VAT on the sale.
+The seller must register for VAT if they are not already registered.
+They will be liable to account for the VAT on the sale.
+The online marketplace must carry out VAT checks on overseas sellers.

 The normal rules for the content and format of VAT invoices will apply.